 Sacred site: Chapel of the Ascension, Mount of Olives, Jerusalem — a small octagonal Crusader structure now shared by Christians and Muslims.
 A rock inside is venerated as bearing the imprint of Christ’s final footstep before ascending.

-When the time for Pentecost was fulfilled, they were all in one place together.
-And suddenly there came from the sky a noise like a strong driving wind, and it filled the entire house in which they were.
-Then there appeared to them tongues as of fire, which parted and came to rest on each one of them.
-And they were all filled with the holy Spirit and began to speak in different tongues, as the Spirit enabled them to proclaim.
+And when the days of the Pentecost were accomplished, they were all together in one place: and suddenly there came a sound from heaven, as of a mighty wind coming, and it filled the whole house where they were sitting.
+And there appeared to them parted tongues as it were of fire, and it sat upon every one of them: and they were all filled with the Holy Ghost, and they began to speak with divers tongues, according as the Holy Ghost gave them to speak.
 Acts 2:1-4

 Mary and the Apostles are gathered in prayer in the Upper Room.
 A rushing wind fills the house; tongues of fire rest on each person; they are filled with the Holy Spirit and proclaim the Gospel in languages they have never learned.
 Three thousand are baptised.
 The Church is born.
 Pentecost is not merely a historical event: the same Holy Spirit is given in Baptism and Confirmation, continues to move in the Church, and dwells in every soul in a state of grace.
-The fruit is wisdom — the gift of the Holy Spirit that enables us to see all things in the light of God and to judge rightly.
+The fruit is the gifts of the Holy Spirit — wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord — poured out to make the soul docile to God.

 Sacred site: The Cenacle (Upper Room), Mount Zion, Jerusalem — traditional site of both the Last Supper and Pentecost.
 Now a bare Crusader-vaulted hall; an Ottoman mihrab was added during Muslim administration.
 One of the most contested sacred spaces in Jerusalem.

-"Behold, from now on will all ages call me blessed.
-The Mighty One has done great things for me, and holy is his name."
+Behold from henceforth all generations shall call me blessed.
+Because he that is mighty hath done great things to me: and holy is his name.
 Luke 1:48-49

 At the end of her earthly life, the Virgin Mary — who was preserved from original sin and bore Christ in her body — is assumed body and soul into heavenly glory.
 She does not await the general resurrection: the fullness of what is promised to all the faithful is given to her now, in anticipation of the final day.
 As the Catechism states: "The Immaculate Virgin, preserved free from all stain of original sin, when the course of her earthly life was finished, was taken up body and soul into heavenly glory" (CCC 966).
-A great sign appears in heaven — a woman clothed with the sun (Revelation 12:1).
-The fruit is devotion to Mary: confidence in her intercession, honour to the Mother of God, and the hope that what God has done for her He will do for us.
+A great sign appears in heaven — a woman clothed with the sun (Apocalypse 12:1).
+The fruit is desire for heaven: Mary, already body and soul in glory, draws the heart to long for the homeland where Christ has gone to prepare a place for us.

 Sacred site: Church of the Dormition, Mount Zion, Jerusalem — marks the traditional site of Mary’s death or “falling asleep.”
 Benedictine abbey built 1906 on land given by the Ottoman Sultan.
 The lower chapel contains a recumbent statue of Mary in repose.

-A great sign appeared in the sky, a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
-Revelation 12:1
+And a great sign appeared in heaven: A woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars.
+Apocalypse 12:1

 Mary is crowned Queen of Heaven and Earth, Queen of Angels and Saints, reigning at the right hand of her Son.
 This is the culmination of the Rosary — the final Mystery toward which all the others point.
 She who said yes to the Annunciation is now established in glory over all creation.
 Her queenship is not one of domination but of intercession: she reigns by praying for us.
-Every Hail Mary of the Rosary is a petition entrusted to her care, brought by her before the throne of her Son.
-The fruit is grace of a happy death: Mary is with us "now and at the hour of our death" — as we pray in every Hail Mary — and her intercession at that final moment is the supreme gift of devotion to her.
+Every Hail Mary of the Rosary is a petition entrusted to her care, brought by her before the throne of her Son — and chief among those petitions is the last: that she pray for us sinners now and at the hour of our death.
+The fruit is the grace of final perseverance: to be kept in God’s friendship to the end, and to die in the company of the Mother we have asked, ten thousand times, to be with us in that hour.

 No earthly site.
 The Coronation is a heavenly mystery.
 The Church of the Dormition on Mount Zion marks Mary’s departure from earthly life; what follows belongs to the order of glory.